plone/training/mastering-plone/extending.rst

 * Component Architecture
 * ZCML
 * GenericSetup

+Topic of the following chapter:

+* Extending Plone with existing add-ons

 As a developer you want to go further than simply configuring Plone, you want to extend and customize it.
 Plone is built to be extended.